Sequal32/vrclivetraffic/README.md

 6. Connect using the new server in VRC/Euroscope.
 7. Optional: Listen to [LiveATC](https://www.liveatc.net/)

+## Notes
+Flightplans from FlightAware will only be pulled for airline flights with a callsign starting with three letters followed by numbers in order to limit requests.

 ## Configuration
 `config.json` is read by the program and can be configured as follows:
 ```